NRMA: Relationship with RACA

 When World War II began, it followed the RACA's early lead in forming the NRMA Transport Auxiliary.
 This force of 500 drivers would provide rapid troop transport if required.
 Staff member, Miss K. Broadbent, organised a Women's Auxiliary Transport Corps which trained 506 women to drive more complex vehicles such as trucks, ambulances and motorcycles.

 At the end of the war, RACA made the decision to cease its road service operations.
 The NRMA's growth had made its competing operations considerably wider in scope and reach.
 RACA's members were served by an agreement with the NRMA whereby RACA membership included entitlement to full NRMA services.

 Demutualisation

 NRMA Insurances' financial success had led to a huge accumulation of surplus funds which could not be distributed back to members and was attractive to outside interests.
 Insurance premium rebates to members had the effect of artificially and harmfully deflating the price of NRMA's insurance products.

 After years of discussion and acrimony, NRMA Insurance Limited was demutualised in August 2000 and was separated from the National Roads and Motorists' Association Limited.
 NRMA Insurance Limited later changed its name to Insurance Australia Group.

+By 1994 "Road service and lobbying for the interests of the vehicle owner" were long departed from the profit ledgers of the NRMA.